spedison/templateGradleProject/README.md

 1 actionable task: 1 executed
 `

-## Ok, in this point we have a empy project with Gradle.
+### Ok, in this point we have a empy project with Gradle.

-## Creade Directory
+## Creade Directory to put your source code.

 ### In linux or unix like with bash shell.
 `